tripal/tripal_analysis_expression/README.md

 Biomaterials may be loaded from a flat file or from an BioSample xml file downloaded from NCBI.
 The steps for loading biomaterials are as follows (detailed instructions can be found further below):

 1. [First download or generate the flat file or xml biomaterial file you want to load](#downloading-xml-biosample-file-from-ncbi).
 2. Navigate to the Tripal site's Tripal Biomaterial Loader to submit the job with [XML file](#loading-ncbi-xml-biosample-file-into-tripal) or [flat file](#loading-biomaterials-from-a-flat-file).
-Run the job via command line with Drush command].
+Run the job via command line with Drush command.
 3. [Sync the biomaterial on the Tripal site.
 Run the sync job via command line with Drush command](#syncing-biomaterials).
 4. Verify that the biomaterial has loaded correctly by viewing it via "Find content".